Bazel (software): Starlark language

+Languages

-Bazel was designed as a multi-language build system.
+Bazel was designed as a multilanguage build system.
+It is able to build software combining multiple programming languages within the same repository.

 Many commonly used build systems are designed with a preference for a specific programming language.
-Examples of such systems include Ant and Maven for Java, Leiningen for Clojure, sbt for Scala, etc. In a multi-language project, combining separate build systems and achieving the build speed and correctness benefits described above can be difficult and problematic.
+Examples of such systems include Ant and Maven for Java, Leiningen for Clojure, sbt for Scala, etc. In a repository with multiple languages, combining separate build systems and achieving the build speed and correctness benefits described above can be difficult and problematic.

-Bazel also provides sandboxed build execution.
-This can be used to ensure all build dependencies have been properly specified and the build does not depend, for example, on libraries installed only locally on a developer's work computer.
-This helps to ensure that builds remain portable and can be executed in other (remote) environments.
+Relation to other build tools

-Build systems most similar to Bazel are Pants, Buck, and Please.
-Pants and Buck both aim for similar technical design goals as Bazel and were inspired by the Blaze build system used internally at Google.
-Blaze is also the predecessor to Bazel.
+Build systems most similar to Bazel are Pants, Buck, Please, and the Brazil build system used internally at Amazon.
+Pants and Buck both aim for similar technical design objectives as Bazel, with Pants being inspired by the Blaze build system used internally at Google.

 Bazel, Pants, Buck, and Please adopted Starlark as a BUILD file parser, respective to its BUILD file syntax.
-Independently developed build systems with similar goals of efficient dependency graph analysis and automated build artifact tracking have been implemented in build systems such as tup.
+Independently developed build systems with similar uses in efficient dependency graph analysis and automated build artifact tracking have been implemented in build systems such as tup.

 Sandbox

-One of the key features that differentiate Bazel and similar systems from earlier build systems is the use of a sandbox for compilation steps.
+Bazel uses a sandbox for compilation steps.
 When Bazel performs a separate compilation, it creates a new directory and fills it with symlinks to the explicit input dependencies for the rule.
-For languages like C/C++, this provides a significant safety net for the inclusion of header files: it ensures that the developer is aware of the files that are used in compilation, and it prevents the unexpected inclusion of a similarly named header file from another including directory.
+For languages like C or C++, this requires the user to be explicit about the dependencies and it prevents the unexpected inclusion of a similarly named header file from another including directory.

 This sandbox approach leads to issues with common build tools, resulting in a number of workarounds required to correctly compile code under different architectures.
 For example, when performing separate compilation for Mac/Darwin architectures, the compiler writes the input paths into SO and OSO symbols in the Mach-O binary, which can be seen with a command like nm -a mybinary | grep SO.
 These paths are needed for finding symbols during debugging.
 As a result, builds in Bazel must correct the compiled objects after the fact, trying to correct path-related issues that arose from the sandbox construction using flags like -fdebug-prefix-map and -oso_prefix, the latter having become available in Xcode 11.0.
 Similar handling needs to take place in linking phases, rewriting the rpath values in shared object libraries with a command like install_name_tool.

 Logo

 Since Bazel's initial release the logo was a green letter "b" stylized into a stem of a basil plant with two leaves.
 On July 5, 2017, the Bazel Blog announced a new logo, consisting of three green building blocks arranged to shape a heart.

+Adoption

+Bazel is commonly used by companies.
+A few notable users include Google, SpaceX, Stripe, Tinder, and Uber.